themysticsavages/cloudbot-discord/readme.md

 Adminstrator commands:
     cclear - Clear the console
-    clear - Clear 99 messages from a channel ddel - Delete a folder
+    clear - Clear 99 messages from a channel del - Delete a file
-    del - Delete a file
     ban - Ban a user regardless of roles
 ```
 ```
 User commands:
-    mkdir - Make a folder
-    random - Generate a random number from a specific range help - Get all the commands availible help. - Get more info on a command (e.g. c.help.random) write - Write to a file
+    random - Generate a random number from a specific range gif - Get a GIF based on a keyword from GIPHY (not Tenor) scratch - Get info for a Scratch user help - Get all the commands availible help. - Get more info on a command (e.g. c.help.random) write - Write to a file